speedy-beaver/new-xiaomi-3g-openwrt/Readme.md

 actionLink: /guide/
 features:
 - title: Economic Solution
-  details: Premium quality at a fair price - the good stuff from China
+  details: Fair quality at a fair price - the good stuff from China
 - title: Qualcomm-Free
   details: Only Taiwan's finest silicon found its way into this router
 - title: Full Control